rawlmp/code-review/README.md

 It is going to be auto added to project?
 It is going to be auto added to project?
 It is going to be auto added to project?
-It is going to be auto added to project?
-It is going to be auto added to project?